Vyral/chris-remmes/_posts/2020-07-10-q-what-should-sellers-consider-when-receiving-an-offer.md

 {% include youtube.html %}

-These are things every home seller should consider when weighing offers.
+<p style="text-align:center">These are things every home seller should consider when weighing offers.</p>

 When you receive an offer on your home for sale, there are many things that you’ll need to consider. **The first important thing to understand is that it’s not all about the price.** We have to think about more than that.